Who, What, Where, When & How Much: Ask these 12 Questions before hiring a remodeling contractor.

 Why You Want to Hear It: The remodeling company you hire should have a named project manager assigned specifically to your job who should be on site each day to oversee progress and ensure the work is being done according to the plan you agreed to in the beginning of the project.

-VanderBeken Remodel’s Answer: Our Project Manager, Brandon Lisle, will either be on-site daily or communicating with you via BuilderTrend as to what to expect for each phase of your project as well as informing you of which Specialty Contractor(s) will be on-site that day.
-In addition, Brandon will schedule a weekly meeting with you to ensure your satisfaction throughout the project.
+VanderBeken Remodel’s Answer: Your assigned Project Manager, will either be on-site daily or communicating with you via BuilderTrend as to what to expect for each phase of your project as well as informing you of which Specialty Contractor(s) will be on-site that day.
+In addition, your Project Manager will schedule a weekly meeting with you to ensure your satisfaction throughout the project.

 Question #8: Do you provide a written Fixed Price Contract and a detailed Scope of Work for every project?